Allwork tractors

 Allwork tractors were manufactured by the Electric Wheel Company of Quincy, Illinois.

 Electric Wheel Co. was acquired by the Firestone Tire and Rubber Company.
 The All Work II Model F was a lightweight tractor with a big surplus of power for general farming and orchard work.
 This tractor was fueled by kerosene.

+In 1919, 66 tractors were sold in California; by 1920, it was already 431 units.